KevinKra/My_notes/DS_ALGs/Foundation/README.md

 ### Access Modifiers

+- Access modifiers protect data against accidental modifications and they make programs more robust.
 - Access Modifiers set the visibility of methods and member fields.
-Ruby has three access modifiers: Public, Protected, Private. **In Ruby, all data members are private.** Access modifiers can be used only on methods.
+Ruby has three access modifiers: public, protected, private. **In Ruby, all data members are private.** Access modifiers can be used only on methods.
 Ruby methods are public unless otherwise changed.
 - Inheritance **does not** play a role in Ruby access modifiers.
 Only two things matter, First, if we call the method inside or outside the class definition.
 Second, if we use (or do not use) the `self` keyword which points to the current receiver.

-#### Public Access Modifiers
+#### Public Methods

 - Public methods can be accessed from inside the definition of the class as well as from the outside of the class.

-#### Private Access Modifiers
+#### Private Methods

 - Private methods (and protected methods) **cannot** be accessed outside of the definition of the class.
 They can _only_ be accessed inside the class itself and through inheritance.
+- Private methods follow the `private` keyword.

+#### Protected Methods

+- Very similar to private methods, though unlike private methods they _can_ called with the `self` keyword.

 ### Abstraction

 ### Inheritance

+- Inheritance is a way to form new classes using classes already defined.
+Newly formed classes, or _derived_ classes, are derived from _base_ classes.
+- Class variables are written with `@@`, `@@total = 0`
+- Class methods are written as `def self.some_method`

 ### Questions